 Northwoods is a small company that runs two main contracts.

 The summer contract is agricultural survey, mostly Midwest.
 Illinois, Indiana, that kind of footprint.
 It runs from early-to-mid May through late September or early October, when corn season is in full swing.
-You go up in 172s with cameras that have sensors on them, taking pictures of corn or whatever crop you're flying over.
-Those sensors can tell things like the nitrogen composition of the plant, where more pesticide is needed, which grids need more attention than others.
 So really, you're flying over corn fields six to eight hours a day in a 172, building hours, single pilot.
-The survey system is a little Samsung tablet that acts as your FMS.
-It's the most bare-bones survey system you'll ever operate, but it's super easy.

 One thing to know about that gig: you have to be a local.
-Like, can't-live-out-of-state local.
-I got lucky there because I'm from Chicago, and the airport was about 45 minutes from my house.
+I got lucky there because the airport was about 45 minutes from my house.
 The other two guys on contract with me were also local Illinois guys.
 So I just lived at home and drove in if it was flyable.
 That's how 99% of the guys at Northwoods start, by the way, the summer contract is the door.

 The winter contract is where it changes shape.
-They contract with Eagle View, and that's the real on-the-road, fly-wherever-they-tell-you gig.
+That's the real on-the-road, fly-wherever-they-tell-you gig.
 They split the fleet for it.
-They've got 11 or 12 172s and 4 or 5 182s.
-The 182s are pretty new, 2025 was the first year they brought them on.
-About eight of those 172s are used strictly for the winter contract, and the other four or five are summer-only because they have different camera ports on them.
-The summer 172s also have aux tanks on them by the way, so on a good day you can stay up for eight or nine hours straight without ever coming down for a hand.
-We flew our asses off this past summer.
+They've got a fleet of C172s and 182s.
+The summer 172s have aux tanks on them by the way, so on a good day you can stay up for eight or nine hours straight without ever coming down.
+We flew our asses off in the summer.
 I built somewhere around 250, maybe 300 hours over that one contract.

 What a Summer Day Looks Like